Sign up below for Free Training and Workouts for anyone interested in the Roseville 2021-2022 Travel Season.

 A prospective player not meeting the eligibility requirements must discuss the situation with the Travel Director prior to registering and trying out.

-Tryouts: Tryouts are generally held in September.
-All boys/girls participating in tryouts must register and pay the registration fee of $175.
-The registration fee is refundable only if the player does NOT make a travel team.
-Tryouts for the travel teams are a 2-day event held at Roseville Area High School or Middle School in mid-September.
-All girls and boys trying out are expected to be at each day of tryouts.
-If you must miss one of the days, you must notify the respective travel director, prior to tryouts.
+Tryouts: Tryouts are currently being planned for September 18 & 19, 2021.
+All boys/girls participating in tryouts must register and pay the registration fee of $190.
+The registration fee may be refundable as per our Policy.
+Tryouts for the travel teams are a 2-day event.
+All girls and boys trying out are expected to be at their tryout sessions.
+If you must miss, you MUST notify the respective travel director prior to tryouts.

 To keep the tryouts as fair as possible, we generally ask the High School varsity basketball coach to coordinate the tryouts, and use outside evaluators unaffiliated with RYBA to grade the players.
 Any player who tries out but is not placed on a travel team will be automatically enrolled in the appropriate in-house program.

-Practices: Players making a travel team should anticipate practicing twice a week beginning the middle of September through the middle of March.
+Practices: Players making a travel team should anticipate practicing twice a week beginning in October through the middle of March.
 Practices will generally take place at local gyms and last approximately 90 Minutes.
 Players are expected to attend all practices with limited exceptions.
 Failure to attend practices can affect a players playing time in games.

 Games: Most teams will compete in approximately 9 – 11 tournaments (3 – 4 games per tournament), or the equivalent, during the season.
 Depending on the skill level of the team, this may be adjusted accordingly.
 Tournaments are typically held on Saturdays and Sundays, with an occasional Friday night game.
 All tournaments are located in the metro area with the possible exception of one overnight-stay tournament.

-• New Travel players will also need to purchase a uniform (~$80 for a complete set).
+• Travel players will also need to purchase a new uniform (~$90 for a complete set).
 Replacement pieces, Bags and warm-up gear can be purchased at cost as well.

 • Overnight stay for the one away tournament